tayyabrehan/AI-TODO-ASSISTANT/README.md

 1. **MongoDB Connection Error**
    - Ensure MongoDB is running
-   - Check the connection string in `config.js`
+   - Check the connection string in your `.env` file
    - Verify MongoDB is accessible on the specified port

 2. **Port Already in Use**
-   - Change the port in `config.js`
+   - Change the port in your `.env` file
    - Kill any process using port 5000

 3. **Module Not Found**
    - Run `npm install` to install dependencies
    - Check that all required packages are installed

+4. **Groq API Issues**
+   - Verify your Groq API key is correct in the `.env` file
+   - Check that the selected model is available in your Groq account

 ### Frontend Issues